-Encourage your staff to stay home if they are feeling unwell and inform you if they experience any COVID-19 symptoms.
-Ensure employees are aware of provincial paid sick leave provisions (BC, Ontario) and the provision for paid time off to get vaccinated.
-Inform them about federal income support programs, such as the Canada Recovery Sickness Benefit.
+To reduce the risk of COVID-19 transmission in the workplace, encourage your staff to stay home if they are feeling unwell.
+Advise them to inform you if they experience any COVID-19 symptoms.
+Ensure your staff is aware of provincial paid sick leave provisions, and the provision for paid time off to get vaccinated.
 If possible, offer flexible work options to staff who may need to stay home to self-isolate or to care for a sick family member.
 Encourage your employees to get vaccinated against COVID-19.

 It is also advised to have a protocol to follow in case an employee at work experiences COVID-19 symptoms or tests positive for the virus.
 The protocol should clearly list the steps to be taken and your employees should be briefed about it as well.